 Total tangent that I promise to resolve: I love playing Words With Friends.
 I’m really good at it.
 And I celebrate playing with really good opponents.
 They make me better.
 I make them better.
 We LOVE a good game and we cheer one another on when either of us makes a spectacular play.

 I believe we can — and will — live to enjoy competition without it seeming as though we worry ours will be taken from us if we yield even the tiniest margin of leverage.
-I’ve always been more of a socialist, honestly, but I also don’t feel my opportunity to succeed is lessened by someone else’s success, even in a capitalist society.
+I’ve always been more of a stoic and a socialist, honestly, but I also don’t feel my opportunity to succeed is lessened by someone else’s success, even in a capitalist society.

 Let’s start working toward a world in which we all get to be our fullest selves, brimming with our inherent enoughness, no matter whom we’re with.

 Of course… at the basis of *this* lives the scary mirror we may never want to look into.
 Because many of us may be avoiding being our authentic selves even when we’re alone.
 I know that was me before I got sober.
 I would pour vodka on anything confronting about my personality, my needs, my desires, my pains, my history.

 Here’s the work: Excavate our own enoughness.
 Get down with who we are, at our core.
 All the mess.
 All the stuff we think others won’t accept.
 WE have to be the ones who accept it all first.

 From there, really consider where you are in your Circles of Safety as you navigate through your life, day to day.
 With your intimates, work to expand authenticity together.
 With your friendlies, create experiments in which it’s safe for each of you to increase the level of authenticity you bring to your interactions.